caspiankeyes/qkov-translator/README.md

 # Overview

-This repository serves as a formal translation layer between frontier agent frameworks, mapping OpenAI, Google and Anthropic's architecture into a unified QK/OV (Query-Key/Output-Value) attention architecture.
-Its purpose is to facilitate cross-compatibility between external agent design innovations and Claude's native interpretability scaffolds.
+This repository serves as a formal translation layer between frontier agent frameworks: mapping OpenAI, Google and Anthropic's architecture into a unified QK/OV (Query-Key/Output-Value) attention architecture.
+Its purpose is to facilitate cross-compatibility between external agent design innovations and ChatGPT, Gemini and Claude's native scaffolds

 The QKOV Translator is designed to:

 1. Facilitate precise communication between teams working with different cognitive frameworks